 Knowledge, Skills, & Abilities:

-- Knowledge of Microsoft’s suite of office software (including MSAccess for database management and SharePoint for document/process management)
+- Mastery of Microsoft’s suite of office software (including MSAccess for database management and SharePoint for document/process management)

-- Solid interpersonal skills and ability to interact with internal and external partners
+- Solid interpersonal skills and ability to credibly represent the agency to internal and external partners, orally and in writing

 - Attention to detail; excellent time management and organizational skills